valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 MENTAL is the category that was in popular use for mental, personality and behavioral traits.
 MIND achieves the same goal more effectively while using less space so MIND is recommended for behavioral traits now.
 Consult the personality keywords segment for more information on behavior.

 The AI tends to be very literal-minded about certain things.
 The associative power of a category is one of its advantages.
 For example with TRAITS, the AI treated `cool` as the nature of a thing.
 Entities with the TRAIT `cool` tended to radiate coldness.
 So to have characters *behave* in a cool manner, the trait should go inside MENTAL or MIND.
 This may be the case for other words like `hotheaded` that the AI could take too literally.
 Also, uncommon or complicated concepts like fauna do not work well as categories. `SUMM: Fauna<species>` works better.

+`APPEAR:` is typically used for appearances and shortened to `APPE:`. `PHYSIQ:` and `FORMS:` are good alternatives although their unique uses are unknown as of writing.

 `WORN:` is and remains the most used category for describing worn attire.
 Testing suggests `WEAR:` works just as well, while tokenizing better regardless of location or preceding characters.
 There are many clothing related categories that have been tried and experimented on. `CLOTHES:` is an effective, but dry and mechanical alternative.
 During testing many users found that `DRESS:` works similarly well, but sacrifices some accuracy for more creative prose.
 Provided is a picture from Zaltys testing and his suggestions.
 https://files.catbox.moe/0ur88f.PNG